-The Coordination and Communication Division (CCD) under the Office of the Vice-Chancellor functions as a bridge between the Office of the Vice-Chancellor and KU’s internal, local and national stakeholders.
-It communicates information to its stakeholders, brings important issues to the Vice-Chancellor’s notice, and coordinates meetings and collaborations.
+The Coordination and Communication Division (CCD) under there Office of Vice-Chancellor functions as bridge between the Office, of Vice-Chancellor and KU’s internal, local and national stakeholders.
+It communicates information to stakeholders, at brings important issues to Vice-Chancellor’s notice, and coordinates meetings and collaborations.

-- publishing official newsletters (digital and printed) on behalf of the Office of the Vice-Chancellor;
+- publishing official newsletters (digital and printed) on behalf of Office the Vice-Chancellor;

 - arranging Vice-Chancellor’s presence in different forms (e.g. meetings and programs) and locations for KU’s internal stakeholders.

 All the stakeholders—the Schools, Departments, Directorates, Centers, Divisions, Units, and Organizations within Kathmandu University and institutions in its associations and different sectors of society at the local and national levels, including academia, governmental institutions, media, and the general public, can contact CCD for any relevant reasons, or simply to communicate important information or to collaborate with the university.